 Older cats commonly have problems with their vision.
 If you notice vision problems, for example, the cat bumps into furniture, trips or the eyes have a cloudy appearance or a runny discharge, seek professional help.

 If treated in the early stages there will be a greater chance that the condition can be treated.
 This article from Cornell Feline Health Center outlines different vision problems that can affect middle aged and older cats.
 It is stressed that early intervention is crucial.
 The best way that cat owners can help to prevent some of these problems progressing is from having eye checks when visiting the vet.

 Older cats, like humans will rely on using a different sense, such as smell, if they have vision loss.
 Often vision loss can be happening slowly over a period of time, for example the formation cataracts or glaucoma.

 For a cat owner often an initial sign of cancer is noticing a lump or bump that wasn’t always there.
 Lumps and bumps can have many different causes however your vet will assess the possible causes and determine the best course of action.

-Like cancer in humans there have been huge strides in pet oncology and some cats have a good prognosis if the cancer is caught early enough or is treatable so don't ignore newly found bumps.
+Like treating cancer in humans, there have been huge strides in pet oncology and some cats have a good prognosis if the cancer is caught early enough or is treatable.
+Don’t ignore newly found bumps.
 It may mean nothing and just be an old war wound but it is far better to know for sure.

 Of the two types of thyroid conditions, hypothyroidism and hyperthyroidism, it is hyperthyroidism that is more common in cats.